-The sorrow he had hidden in the depths of his heart came streaming out.
+The sorrow he had hidden in the depths of his heart finally came out.

-He cried of pain, of sorrow, of all the life not lived, all the love not felt, all the suffering he had been through.
+He cried over his pain, his sorrow, unlived life, the unfelt love, all the suffering he had been through.

 A black river of pain rolled over the land.

-He screamed so loud that thunder rolled over the mountains and the earth started to tremble.
+Thunder rolled over the mountains and the earth shook.

 It was endless.